trungle14/MrGreen-JekyllTheme/_posts/2023-11-01- Shallow vs. Deep Neural Network.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: id_consumer
+lng_pair: id_shallow
-title: " Vietnam's Consumer Finance Challenges: A Roadmap Through Uncertain Waters P1"
+title: " Depth Matters: Exploring the Differences Between Shallow and Deep Neural Networks"

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml